MJoergen/ym2151_old/nexys4ddr/README.md

 The internal reset is held high for 36 clock cycles to ensure that the YM2151 is completely reset.

-## Controller ROM with predefined commands.
+### Controller ROM with predefined commands.
-The build script takes as input a binary file rom.bin, which consists of a sequence of two-byte commands: First byte is the YM2151 register address and the second byte is the YM2151 register value.
+The build script takes as input a binary file rom.bin, which consists of a sequence of two-byte commands:
+* First byte is the YM2151 register address.
+* Second byte is the YM2151 register value.

 The address 0x00 is treated as a special value and denotes a pause.
-The length of the pause is the second byte, and the units are 2^15 clock cycles, i.e. approximately nine milli seconds.
+The length of the pause is determined by the second byte, and the units are 2^15 clock cycles, i.e.  approximately nine milli seconds.
+The pair 0x00 0xFF generates a pause of 2.3 seconds.

+The pair 0x00 0x00 stops any further input to the YM2151, and denotes the end of the music.
+To play the music again, the user must assert reset by pressing the CPU\_RESETN button on the board.

+### Clock Domain Crossing
+Since the two clocks (YM2151 and PWM) are completely synchronuous to one another, a CDC module is not strictly necessary.
+It is however included here as good design practice.

+### Pulse Width Modulator
+The PWM module runs on a clock frequency of 229 MHz and has a granularity of 12 bits.
+This means the update frequency is 56 kHz.
+The output from the YM2151 is updated at twice this rate, i.e. 112 kHz.

+However, on the Nexys4DDR board the output of the PWM is passed through a fourth order low pass filter at 15 kHz.

+## Customizing
+To play a different tune, simply replace the binary file rom.bin.

+I've supplied a small python script vgm2rom.py, which converts a VGM file into a binary file rom.bin suitable for this example design.